adugast/build_system/README.md

 The sAPI directory contains the build architecture to build a new API as shared library.

-The choice of building a shared lib is to make it common on the system and that can be used for multiples apps without duplicating the code of the lib.

 In /sAPI/build
 Use "cmake .." to build the shared library containing the API.